-©2015 Nelnet, Inc. All rights reserved.
+©2017 Nelnet, Inc. All rights reserved.
 Nelnet is a registered service mark of Nelnet, Inc.

-When repaying your student loan, consider which repayment plan could best meet your needs.
+When repaying your student loans, consider which repayment plan could best meet your needs.
 Choosing the right plan for your situation is important to keep your finances in order.
-Contact the loan servicer (customer service provider) for your student loans to find the best option for you.
-You can find out which company is servicing your loan by visiting nslds.ed.gov.
+Contact your student loan servicer to find the best option for you.
+You can find out which company is servicing your loans by visiting NSLDS.ed.gov.

-Standard Repayment (Direct & FFELP Loans)1
+Standard Repayment (FFELP & Direct Loans)1

-- Fixed monthly payment over a 10-year repayment term - Monthly payments are at least \$50 - · Loan is repaid in the shortest amount of time - Least amount of interest is paid
+- Fixed monthly payment over a 10-year repayment term - Monthly payments are at least \$50 - Loan is repaid in the shortest amount of time - Least amount of interest is paid

-Graduated Repayment (Direct & FFELP Loans)
+Graduated Repayment (FFELP & Direct Loans)

-- Payments start low and increase every two years over a 10-year repayment term - This plan works well if you expect your income to increase steadily over time - The minimum amount due will be enough to cover at least the amount of accrued interest - The monthly payments will never be more than three times greater than the initial payment amount - You will pay more for your loan over time than under the Standard Repayment Plan
+- Payments start low and increase every 24 months over a 10-year repayment term - This plan works well if you expect your income to increase steadily over time - The minimum amount due will be enough to cover at least the amount of accrued interest - Monthly payments will never be more than three times greater than the initial payment amount - You will pay more for your loan over time than on the Standard Repayment Plan

-Extended Repayment (Direct & FFELP Loans)
+Extended Repayment (FFELP & Direct Loans)

-- Choose a Fixed Standard or Graduated repayment (up to 25 years) - Must have a total amount of FFELP loans exceeding \$30,000 or a total amount of Direct Loans exceeding \$30,000 (the \$30,000 minimum cannot be a combination of both loan types); Extended Repayment would then apply based on eligible loan program (e.g., if you have \$30,000 in Direct Loans and another \$5,000 in FFELP loans, Extended Repayment would only apply to the eligible Direct Loans) - More interest is paid due to the longer loan term - All loans under the qualifying program (FFELP or Direct) must have been disbursed on or after October 7, 1998
+- Choose a Fixed Standard or Graduated Repayment (up to 25 years) - Must have a total amount of FFELP loans exceeding \$30,000 or a total amount of Direct Loans exceeding \$30,000 (the \$30,000 minimum cannot be a combination of both loan types); Extended Repayment would then apply based on eligible loan program (e.g., if you have \$30,000 in Direct Loans and another \$5,000 in FFELP Loans, Extended Repayment would only apply to the eligible Direct Loans) - More interest is paid due to the longer loan term - All loans under the qualifying program (FFELP or Direct Loans) must have been disbursed on or after October 7, 1998